"He said I wouldn't make it": Man mocks teacher who predicted doom on his life

 Student Teases Former Teacher Who Told Him He Will Never Make It In Life Because He's Stubborn

-- The young man, identified as Emmanuel Aboagye, reminded his teacher of all the things he said about him many years ago after meeting him recently
+- The young man, identified as Emmanuel Aboagye, reminded his teacher of all the things he said about him after meeting him recently

 According to narrations in a video making rounds on social media, the teacher told Emmanuel that he may struggle to make it in life if he does not change his behaviour, labelling him as a stubborn child.